 2020-21 Student Meal Information

-For the 2020-21 school year, the USDA Summer Food Service Program waiver allows ALL STUDENTS to receive FREE breakfast and lunch, each day regardless of family income-levels or proof of enrollment.
+The USDA Summer Food Service Program extended its waiver to allow ALL STUDENTS to receive FREE breakfast and lunch throughout the entire 2020-21 school year, regardless of family income-levels or proof of enrollment.
 In addition to providing free student meals during face-to-face instruction, Grab-and-Go style meals will be available for all students participating in the K-12 HCS Virtual Program and for students who are participating in Distance Learning days.

 Daily meals will consist of one breakfast and one lunch.
 Curbside meals can be picked up between 11:30 a.m. – 12:30 p.m., Monday-Friday, at any of the following locations:

 - Green Sea Floyds Elementary

 - Myrtle Beach Middle